 The curly tail — also called a sickle tail — grub is the most popular with anglers.
-It has a chubby body and sometimes two tails, and it is offered by nearly every soft-plastic lure manufacturer.
+It has a chubby body and sometimes two tails, and nearly every soft-plastic lure manufacturer offers it.
 But it’s not the only style of grub.
 There also are shad or swim-tail models such as Mister Twister’s Sassy Shad.
-Originally classified as a grub, they have been adopted by the swimbait crowd.
+Originally classified as a grub, the swimbait crowd has adopted them.
 There also are spider and flat-tail grubs.
 And don’t count out smaller grubs, such as those used for panfish.
 In early spring, they catch just as many bass.
 All come in a rainbow of colors, from ones that precisely match the hatch to fluorescent ones that call bass from long distances.

 Rig it right

 The most common way to rig a grub is on a lead-head jig.
 There are many styles of lead heads, and each imparts a different action on the attached grub.
-The ball head is a good all-around choice and the most popular.
-It shines when you are hopping a grub along bottom or down a drop off, because its shape causes it to fall straight.
+The ball head is an excellent all-around choice and the most popular.
+It shines when you hop a grub along the bottom or down a drop-off because its shape causes it to fall straight.
 When swimming a grub for suspended fish, use a darter head.
-Its conical nose points the grub in a different direction with each twitch of the rod tip.
+Its conical nose points the grub in a different direction with each rod tip twitch.
 A flat-tail grub exaggerates its wandering action.
 Choose a football head when you want to slide a grub along the bottom.
 Its shape will keep the hook pointed up and add a crankbait-like wobbling action to the grub.
-As you pull it forward, the football head rolls off whatever it comes across such as a rock or piece of wood.
+As you pull it forward, the football head rolls off whatever it comes across, such as a rock or piece of wood.
 That extra shimmy makes a spider grub look even more like a crawdad.

-There is one style of lead head to stay away from with grubs, and those are shakey heads.
+There is one style of lead head to stay away from with grubs: shakey heads.
 They are designed to keep a plastic worm in one spot while its tail shakes back and forth.
-That technique can load the boat, but a grub’s tail needs forward movement — whether that is up, down or toward you— to work.
+That technique can load the boat, but a grub’s tail needs forward movement — whether that is up, down, or toward you— to work.

-Regardless of the style, choose a lead head with a light wire hook.
+Choose a lead head with a light wire hook regardless of the style.
 But that doesn’t mean a small hook.
-Look for ones that are made with 2/0, 3/0 or 4/0 hooks.
+Look for ones made with 2/0, 3/0, or 4/0 hooks.
 Choosing these larger sizes over the smaller ones many manufacturers use will increase the number of bass you hook.
 The orientation of the line tie can make a difference, too.
-Use flat eyes when pulling a grub and one that is parallel with the hook when hopping one.
+Use flat eyes when pulling a grub and one parallel with the hook when hopping one.

-To get the perfect lead head, Bassmaster Elite Series angler Justin Lucas goes a step further, having his custom poured.
-That way he can create ones for specific lures by adjusting the hook’s gap, size and gauge of wire.
+Bassmaster Elite Series angler Justin Lucas goes a step further to get the perfect lead head, having his custom poured.
+That way, he can create ones for specific lures by adjusting the hook’s gap, size, and gauge of wire.
 If he’s throwing a 3-inch swim-tail grub on 10-pound test line, for example, he wants a head with a 2/0 hook.
 That size frees up the lure’s action and helps hook bass on long casts, which are the norm in clear water, where you typically fish that size lure.
 The Alabama pro paints his lead heads to match his soft-plastic lures, but he doesn’t touch his swim-tail heads.
 “Most baitfish have a silver flash, which plain lead mimics,” he said.
 “You’re saving money, too.”

 Regardless of the style of lead head, rig the grub so its tail curves in the opposite direction of the hook bend.
 That keeps it in clean water, increasing its action at slow speeds and reducing the chance of sticking on the hook point and killing your presentation.